wp-plugins/slick-doc-it/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Change-log ==
+= Version 1.0.4 Tuesday, January 2nd, 2014 =
+ *Fixed: Menu Icon to work with new wp 3.8 dashboard.
+ *Fixed: Doc It sidebar submenu items are automatically closed.
+ *Added: Automatically generated easy next/previous posts navigation to all documentation.
+ *Added: Premium Verion now have can use shortcode to create pop-up for Vimeo and Youtube videos!

 = Version 1.0.3 Tuesday, November 19th, 2013 =
  *Fixed: Install php call out of order.
 Fixes documents not saving order.